 To ensure that you are aware of all system maintenance issues and announcements, please join the MiDatabase Oracle Notify MCommunity group.

-You can also contact the ITS Service Center:
+For other topics, contact the ITS Service Center.

 - Call: 734-764-HELP (764-4357)